John Boyega addresses Black Lives Matter protest in London's Hyde Park

 — Haley Ott (@haleyjoelleott) June 3, 2020

-Boyega also told protestors that he was “speaking to you from my heart”, adding: “Look, I don’t know if I’m going to have a career after this, but fuck that.”
+Boyega also told protesters that he was “speaking to you from my heart”, adding: “Look, I don’t know if I’m going to have a career after this, but fuck that.”

 “Today is about innocent people who were halfway through their process.
 We don’t know what George Floyd could have achieved, we don’t know what Sandra Bland could have achieved, but today we’re going to make sure that won’t be an alien thought to our young ones.”

 The actor later said: “I need you to understand how painful this shit is.
-I need you to understand how painful it is to be reminded every day that your race means nothing and that isn’t the case anymore, that was never the case anymore.”
+I need you to understand how painful it is to be reminded every day that your race means nothing — and that isn’t the case anymore, that was never the case.

+“We are a physical representation of our support for George Floyd.
+We are a physical representation of our support for Sandra Bland.
+We are a physical representation of our support for Trayvon Martin.
+We are a physical representation of our support for Stephen Lawrence, for Mark Duggan.”

+Raw passion! @JohnBoyega delivering a painful speech at the #blacklivesmatter protest 🗣🖤 pic.twitter.com/wtCW8GQE2I

-Boyega told protestors to keep their demonstrations “as peaceful as possible,” adding: “They want us to mess up, they want us to be disorganised — but not today.”
+Boyega told his fellow protesters to keep their demonstrations “as peaceful as possible,” adding: “They want us to mess up, they want us to be disorganised — but not today.”

-A number of other guest speakers are set to address the protest throughout the day.
+A number of other guest speakers, including relatives of Belly Mujinga, are set to address the protest throughout the day.

+tearful and harrowing speech from a relative of Belly Mujinga who thanks everyone for coming and pleads for justice. “justice for belly, she doesn’t deserve this” pic.twitter.com/MFyLzEc6ME

 Many attendees at the Hyde Park protest are wearing face masks due to the ongoing coronavirus pandemic.
-The Standard reports that the organisers of the protest have been attempting to enforce social distancing guidelines, while they are also handing out masks and gloves to protestors.
+The Standard reports that the organisers of the protest have been attempting to enforce social distancing guidelines, while they are also handing out masks and gloves to protesters.

 Speaking to the Standard, organiser Naomi Smith said: “It’s important that we do this in London to show solidarity.
 We will keep to the social distance rules and this is a peaceful demonstration.”